Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 By the end of this article, you’ll be well-equipped to deal with nutrient deficiencies and keep your crop healthy and thriving.

-Every grower is looking to unlock the ‘secret’ to growing the best cannabis.
+Every grower wants to unlock the ‘secret’ to growing the best cannabis.
 Since every grow room or environment is set up differently and has different variables, it’s best to maximize the variables you can control and understand.

 When your plant(s) are missing just one element of the above list, plants will experience stress.
 This makes them susceptible to disease, mold, pests, and other problems.
 All of this results in lower quality, lower producing harvests.